Ph.D. Program in Business Technologies

 Students in the program master the core material (with some options), gain exposure to the broader aspects of information systems with the help of interdisciplinary resources, and elect to concentrate in at least one specialized area of information systems (e.g., electronic commerce, software development productivity, economics of information systems, etc.).

-The IS program at the Tepper School of Business at Carnegie Mellon distinguishes itself from others by providing a balance between structure, which provides students with a strong foundation in key underlying disciplines and methods, and flexibility, which allows students to develop in-depth knowledge and skills in an elected area of concentration.
+The BT program at the Tepper School of Business at Carnegie Mellon distinguishes itself from others by providing a balance between structure, which provides students with a strong foundation in key underlying disciplines and methods, and flexibility, which allows students to develop in-depth knowledge and skills in an elected area of concentration.

 The core courses include economics, behavioral sciences, research methods, operations research, and management.
 At the end of the first year of residency, doctoral students declare a field of concentration, which is formalized during the second year.